From left to right, back: Sarah Hoffman, Bill Stauffer, Ian Allen, Beth Dawson-Hahn, Nasreen Quadri. Front: Erin Mann and Syreeta Wilkins

 stauf005@umn.edu

-Dr. William Stauffer is a professor in the Department of Medicine, Division of Infectious Diseases and International Medicine and also holds appointments in the Pediatrics, Infectious Diseases & in the School of Public Health at the University of Minnesota.
-He is the Director of Human Migration and Health at the Center for Global Health and Social Responsibility.
-He is a co-PI on the COVID National Resource Center for Refugees, Immigrants and Migrants.
+Dr. William Stauffer is a professor in the University of Minnesota’s Department of Medicine Division of Infectious Diseases and International Medicine and holds appointments in Pediatrics, Infectious Diseases, and in the School of Public Health.
+He founded and acts as the director for the United Nations Migration Agency–University of Minnesota Collaborative Project, and founded and acts as co-principal investigator of the National Resource Center for Refugees, Immigrants and Migrants.

 Shailey Prasad, MD, MPH